ethersync/ethersync/book/src/shared-notes.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Using Ethersync for writing shared notes
+# Using Teamtype for writing shared notes

-Another use case for Ethersync is to have a **long-lasting collaboration session** on a directory of text files (over the span of months or years).
-This is similar to how you would use Google Docs, Ethersync or Hedgedoc to work on text.
+Another use case for Teamtype is to have a **long-lasting collaboration session** on a directory of text files (over the span of months or years).
+This is similar to how you would use Google Docs, Teamtype or Hedgedoc to work on text.
 It would be suited for groups who want to write notes or documentation together.

 This use case is different from the "pair-programming" use case, because there, all peers are online at the same time.
 When you're working on a directory of notes for a longer time, it might happen that you make a change to a file, and then go offline, while the other peers are also offline.
 Still, you want other peers to be able to receive your changes.